smoltcp-rs/smoltcp/README.md

 ### Feature `log`

 The `log` feature enables logging of events within the networking stack through the [log crate][log].
-The events are emitted with the TRACE log level.
+Normal events (e.g. buffer level or TCP state changes) are emitted with the TRACE log level.
+Exceptional events (e.g. malformed packets) are emitted with the DEBUG log level.

 [log]: https://crates.io/crates/log